Whippomorpha: Anatomy

-All members of the suborder Whippomorpha share some anatomical similarities.
+All Whippomorphans share some anatomic similarities.
 Hippopotamus stomachs are multi-chambered as with all ruminants; however, they do not regurgitate food.
-Instead, the hippopotamus stomach contains two preliminary chambers, which acts similarly to a compost bin, allowing foodstuffs to ferment before entering the animal's main stomach.
-All whale species possess similar stomach structures.
-Additionally, both animals bear single-lobed lungs (similar to other aquatic mammals), which allow to be filled with air more rapidly.
+Instead, said stomach has two preliminary chambers, which acts similar to a compost bin, allowing food to ferment before entering the main stomach.
+All whales have similar stomach structures.
+Also, both animals bear single-lobed lungs (similar to other aquatic mammals), which can be filled with air more rapidly.
 This is a critical adaptation for both amphibious and aquatic organisms, as it reduces the frequency of dangerous trips to the water surface, where such organisms are more vulnerable to predation.

 Hippos' bodies contain a layer of dense fat, reminiscent of a whales' blubber, and situated between skin and muscle.
-Hippos and whales both possess thick bones, which aid in rapid descent into water, have minimal hair (to aid in hydrodynamics) and a lack of sweat glands.
-Webbing is also present between the toes of hippopotamuses; a more land-suitable version of a whale's flippers.
-Hippos possess unique hind-limb musculature that provides them with powerful propulsion capabilities, rather than fine-tuned control.
+Hippos and whales both have thick bones, which aid in rapid descent into water, have minimal hair (to aid in hydrodynamics) and a lack of sweat glands.
+Webbing is also found between the toes of hippopotamuses; a more land-suitable version of a whale's flippers.
+Hippos have unique hind-limb musculature that gives them powerful propulsion capabilities, rather than fine-tuned control.
 These features are characteristic of other ungulates.

 There is strong resemblance between the dentition of primitive cetaceans and primitive ungulates, which seemingly cements the position of Cetacea within Artiodactyla.
-In addition, both cetaceans and artiodactyls possess two distinct components in their ears, the involucrum and sigmoid process.
+Also, both cetaceans and artiodactyls have two distinct components in their ear, the involucrum and sigmoid process.
 Similar features are considered responsible for the ability of cetaceans to hear underwater.
 The skeletons of prehistoric whales also contain uniquely shaped ankle bones, including a double-pulley system found only in even-toed ungulates and crucially not present in odd-toed ungulates.

-Both hippos and whales have an unusually large and strangely shaped larynx, which enables the booming calls of whales underwater and the unique noises produced by hippos to communicate while submerged.
+Both hippos and whales have a large and strangely shaped larynx, which enables the booming calls of whales underwater and the unique noises produced by hippos to communicate while submerged.